Some of my papersÉ

 Meet the Meat: So Where's the Beef?

-to be presented at the APA Pacific Division Meeting, March 2005
+presented at the APA Pacific Division Meeting, March 2005

 Preferentism is the doctrine that "in deciding what is good and what is bad for a given individual, the ultimate criterion can only be his own wants and his own preferences."
 If preferentism is true then it would seem to follow that modifying a person's preferences so that they are satisfied by what is on offer should be as good as improving the circumstances of her life to satisfy her preferences.
 Our intuitive response to stories of life-adjustment through brainwashing, psychosurgery and the like suggests otherwise.
 I sketch a broadly preferentist account drawing upon Sen's (non-preferentist) capability approach that resists such putative counterexamples.